-This is not the first time that India has demonetized portions of their currency.
-The country took similar actions 1954, and in 1978 as well.
+This is not the first time that India has demonetized portions of its currency.
+The country took similar actions in 1954, and in 1978 as well.

 While the act of demonetization will undoubtedly be very problematic for many in the population of India, on balance it should be a good thing to fight counterfeiters and criminals, who store large portions of their wealth as cash.
 Unfortunately, most of these negative actors keep as little as 6 percent of their wealth in cash, according to the Central Board of Directors Taxes, who argue that this process will not hurt illicit activities as much as it will be detrimental to the average Indian citizen.

 While it sounds like it's a world away, and certainly is not our problem on first glance, it could become an issue if the economy of India slows as a result.
 At a time where the world needs growth from all of the major economies, it could become problematic and potentially exacerbate other situations if the nation's growth rate drops.
 According to CNBC, India is going to see its lowest growth since 2011, in the shadow of demonetization.